What is a Usance Letter of Credit?

-So this the way Mr. James took the advantage of usance letter of credit and got a credit period of two months.
+So this is how Mr. James took advantage of the usance letter of credit and got a credit period of two months.

 Usance Letter of Credit Vs. Sight Letter of Credit

-Many people get confused between usance letter of credit and sight letter of credit, when in fact they are exactly opposite to each other.
-While in usance letter of credit there is an option of deferred payment for the buyer, in sight letter of credit the buyer has to make the payment for the goods immediately after he receives the documents.
-In the above example, as it was usance letter of credit Mr. James could make the payment on May 28, 2018.
+Many people get confused between a usance letter of credit and a sight letter of credit, when in fact, they are exactly opposite to each other.
+While in the usance letter of credit, there is an option of deferred payment for the buyer, in the sight letter of credit, the buyer has to make the payment for the goods immediately after he receives the documents.
+In the above example, as it was a usance letter of credit, Mr. James could make the payment on May 28, 2018.
 While in a sight letter of credit, Mr. James would have to make the payment maximum by April 17, 2018.

 Advantages and Disadvantages of Usance Letter of Credit

-The major advantage of usance letter of credit falls on the buyer who gets a credit period to make a payment.
+The major advantage of a usance letter of credit falls on the buyer, who gets a credit period to make a payment.
 The buyer doesn’t get a deferred payment option in any other type of letter of credit.
 This means interest-free working capital for the buyer.
 It also results in more efficient working capital management.
-Furthermore, an important aspect to consider is that when using a usance letter of credit, the buyer may receive the goods even before he makes the payment.
-That way he gets to check the quality of goods before he makes the payment.
+Furthermore, an important aspect to consider is that when using a usance letter of credit, the buyer may receive the goods even before making the payment.
+That way, he gets to check the quality of goods before making the payment.

-In contrast, the same set of advantages become disadvantages for the seller.
-The seller has to manage stretched out working capital as he gives a credit period to the buyer.
+In contrast, the same set of advantages becomes a disadvantage for the seller.
+The seller has to manage stretched-out working capital as he gives a credit period to the buyer.